 Can you really make a living taking microstock pictures?

 Yes, most definitely.
 Are you going to overnight?
-No. But there are many people that have quit their day jobs in as little as 6 months or so.
+No. But there are many people that have quit their day jobs in as little as a year or so.
 It really depends on how well you learn and how hard you work.

 How do I get started selling my photos?